letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 whether the tag number is explicitly assigned or not (since both IMPLICIT and EXPLICIT always go alongside a specific tag number).
-IMPLICIT encodes the field just like the underlying type, but with the tag number and class provided in the ASN.1 spec.
+IMPLICIT encodes the field just like the underlying type, but with the tag number and class provided in the ASN.1 module.
 EXPLICIT encodes the field as the underlying type, and then wraps that in an outer encoding.
-The outer encoding has the tag number and class from the ASN.1 spec and additionally has the Constructed bit set.
+The outer encoding has the tag number and class from the ASN.1 module and additionally has the Constructed bit set.

 Here's an example ASN.1 encoding instruction using IMPLICIT: